Quantum Monte Carlo for Noncovalent Interactions: An Efficient Protocol Attaining Benchmark Accuracy

 \paragraph{\@startsection{paragraph}{4}{10pt}{-1.25ex plus -1ex minus -.1ex}{0ex plus 0ex}{ \textit}} \@biblabel[1]{#1} \@makefntext[1] { \makebox[0pt][r]{\@thefnmark\,}#1} \makeatother { {Fig.}~} \sectionfont{ } \subsectionfont{ }

 \fancyfoot{} \fancyfoot[RO]{ {\sffamily{1--\pageref{LastPage} ~\textbar \thepage}}} \fancyfoot[LE]{ {\sffamily{\thepage~\textbar 1--\pageref{LastPage}}}} \fancyhead{} \bibsep{1pt}

-[ \begin{@twocolumnfalse} {\textbf{Quantum Monte Carlo for Noncovalent Interactions: Analysis of Protocols and Simplified Scheme Attaining Benchmark Accuracy}} {\textbf{Mat\'u\v{s} Dubeck\'{y},\textit{$^{a,}$}$^{\ast}$ Ren\'e Derian,\textit{$^{b}$} Petr Jure\v{c}ka,\textit{$^{a,}$}$^{\ast}$ Lubos Mitas,\textit{$^{c}$} Pavel Hobza,\textit{$^{d,a}$} Michal Otyepka\textit{$^{a}$}} } {Reliable theoretical predictions of noncovalent interaction energies, which are important e.g. in drug-design and hydrogen-storage applications, belong to longstanding challenges of contemporary quantum chemistry.
+[ \begin{@twocolumnfalse} {\textbf{Quantum Monte Carlo for Noncovalent Interactions: An Efficient Protocol Attaining Benchmark Accuracy}} {\textbf{Mat\'u\v{s} Dubeck\'{y},\textit{$^{a,}$}$^{\ast}$ Ren\'e Derian,\textit{$^{b}$} Petr Jure\v{c}ka,\textit{$^{a,}$}$^{\ast}$ Lubos Mitas,\textit{$^{c}$} Pavel Hobza,\textit{$^{d,a}$} Michal Otyepka\textit{$^{a}$}} } {Reliable theoretical predictions of noncovalent interaction energies, which are important e.g. in drug-design and hydrogen-storage applications, belong to longstanding challenges of contemporary quantum chemistry.
 In this respect, the fixed-node diffusion Monte Carlo (FN-DMC) is a promising alternative to the commonly used ``gold standard'' coupled-cluster CCSD(T)/CBS method for its benchmark accuracy and favourable scaling, in contrast to other correlated wave function approaches.
-This work is focused on the analysis of protocols and possible tradeoffs for FN-DMC estimations of noncovalent interaction energies and proposes a significantly more efficient yet accurate computational protocol using simplified explicit correlation terms.
-Its performance is illustrated on a number of weakly bound complexes, including water dimer, benzene/hydrogen, \mbox{T-shape} benzene dimer and stacked adenine-thymine DNA base pair complex.
-The proposed protocol achieves excellent agreement ($\sim$0.2 kcal/mol) with respect to the reliable reference.
-The work thus enables easier use of the quantum Monte Carlo to tackle noncovalent interactions with benchmark accuracy. } \end{@twocolumnfalse} ]
+This work is focused on the analysis of protocols and possible tradeoffs for FN-DMC estimations of noncovalent interaction energies and proposes an efficient yet accurate computational protocol using simplified explicit correlation terms with a favorable $O(N^3)$ scaling.
+It achieves an excellent agreement (mean unsigned error $\sim$0.2 kcal/mol) with respect to the CCSD(T)/CBS data on a number of complexes, including benzene/hydrogen, \mbox{T-shape} benzene dimer, stacked adenine-thymine and a set of small noncovalent complexes A24.
+The high accuracy and reduced computational costs predestinate the reported protocol for practical interaction energy calculations of large noncovalent complexes, where the CCSD(T)/CBS is prohibitively expensive. } \end{@twocolumnfalse} ]